 Between us, James and I have owned and worn a lot of different hiking footwear over the years.
 Classic leather boots.
 Chunky, rigid, water-proof boots issued by the army.
 Light-weight trail shoes.
-And of course modern, high-tech, waterproof boots.
+And of course modern, high-tech, waterproof boots like the Moab 2.
 I recently bought a new pair for some winter hiking in the UK, and ended up pondering a question that I can see has occupied a lot of people online; are GORE-TEX boots a good choice for hiking?

 What are GORE-TEX boots?

 The first thing to understand is what does that GORE-TEX label on the outside of the boot actually mean?
 GORE-TEX is a brand of waterproof fabric that is probably best known for making raincoats.
 Like all waterproof fabric companies, they will insist on being both ‘waterproof and breathable’ but whenever you are dealing with waterproof fabric, it’s important to replace the word ‘breathable’ with “as breathable as we can manage given the inherent contradiction between breathability and waterproofness”.
 That’s not a criticism, but it is important to be aware of when you are considering whether you want GORE-TEX boots for hiking.

 If you buy GORE-TEX or other waterproof boots, it’s not that the outer fabric will generally be any more or less waterproof than other boots.
 Rather, there will be an inner layer of waterproof fabric within the construction of the boot; think of it like a sock, but built into the boot so you don’t notice it’s there.
 This prevents water penetrating all the way inside the boot and so, in theory, keeps your feet dry.
 However, it also prevents moisture from getting out, meaning that perspiration can build up inside the boot, and if your boots do fill with water (for example from wading in a stream, or standing in boggy ground that goes over the top of the boot) they will not drain and will take a long time to dry.